Center for Community News

-This fall, Center for Community News is hosting an in-person convening of the faculty and journalists who lead student reporting programs across the country.
-This will be the first ever deep dive into the impact and potential of university-led reporting.
-It's an opportunity to learn from your peers, share your hard-earned wisdom, and for all of us to identify best practices in a challenging journalism environment.
+Building on the success of last-year's inaugural conference, the Center for Community News will host its second national conference this October.
+The event is an in-person convening of the faculty and journalists who lead student reporting programs across the country; an opportunity to learn from peers, share hard-earned wisdom, and to identify best practices in a challenging journalism environment.

 This event will be held at the University of Vermont in Burlington, home of CCN.
 There's no cost to attend.